yakamok/simple-blog/README.md

 __ToDO:__

+1. Fix how pagnation and pages are created
-Automaticaly add the folders and a sample post if they dont exist
+2. Automaticaly add the folders and a sample post if they dont exist
 Redesign UI